scott-good/sofy-docs/README.md

 This repository contains the source and configuration files for [sofydocs.com](https://sofydocs.com) which will become the documentation hub for [HCL SoFy](https://hclsofy.com), the HCL Software Cloud Native portal.

 ## Contributing
-Issue reports and pull requests to improve [sofydocs.com](https://sofydocs.com) are always welcome on GitHub at [https://github.com/HCL-TECH-SOFTWARE/sofy-docs](https://github.com/HCL-TECH-SOFTWARE/sofy-docs).
+Issue reports and pull requests to improve [sofydocs.com](https://sofydocs.com) are always welcome at [https://github.com/HCL-TECH-SOFTWARE/sofy-docs](https://github.com/HCL-TECH-SOFTWARE/sofy-docs).

 ### Submitting code changes:
 - Validate your change locally (see the Development section below)